JYewman/gs-3dprint/docs/source/index.rst

-.. _3d-printer-doc:
+.. _knowledge-base:

 =======================================
-📚 3D Printer User & Maintenance Guide
+📚 3D Printing Knowledge Base
 =======================================

-.. rst-class:: lead

-Welcome to the comprehensive user & maintenance guide 📖 for the Ultimaker 3 Extended and XYZ Printing DaVinci 1.0 Pro 3D printers.
-Whether you're a novice or an experienced user, you'll find everything you need to set up, use, maintain and troubleshoot your 3D printer.
+Welcome to our comprehensive 3D printing knowledge base! 📖 Here, you will find a wealth of information to master the art of 3D printing with our Ultimaker 3 Extended and XYZ Printing DaVinci 1.0 Pro printers.
+Whether you're a novice or an experienced user, we are dedicated to providing you with essential resources for successful 3D printing.

-Choose Your Printer Model
+Select Your Printer Model
 =========================
-Select your printer model below to navigate to the respective user guide.
+Please select your printer model below to access detailed user guides and expert tips.

 .. container:: row